GeoMaciolek/PKGBUILDs/README.md

 ## Projects

+### multibootusb-git (New)

+[multibootusb](http://multibootusb.org) is a tool to write multiple "LiveCD" images to the same USB key.
+The [multiboot](https://aur.archlinux.org/packages/multiboot) `PKGBUILD` contains the most recent stable release (as of this writing), and this PKGBUILD will let people add a more current version

+#### Changelog

+* 2016-10-22 - Created a `PKGBUILD` using the existing `multibootusb` AUR entry's `PKGBUILD`, updated to use GIT and to "build" it.

 ### f3-git (Fix)

 [F3](https://github.com/AltraMayor/f3) is a tool to detect counterfeit flash media.
 The [f3-git](https://aur.archlinux.org/packages/f3-git) `PKGBUILD` contains a recent version of this.
 This `PKGBUILD` fixes some issues with the version on AUR (as of 2016-10-20).